 Director Park, located just a block from Pioneer Courthouse Square, is a former parking lot that was converted into a public square in 2009.
 The park features a café, ample outdoor seating and a fountain, and plays host to occasional events in the summer.
-It’s also a great place to sit with your lunch from the Alder food cart pod.

 A short walk away, the Portland Art Museum showcases a top-notch collection of Asian and Native American artifacts and frequent touring exhibits.
 And just across the South Park Blocks (a shady, inviting attraction in their own right), you’ll find the Oregon History Museum, with its extensive collection of artifacts and exhibits tracing the region’s history back to its first inhabitants.